Advertisement

 • Take lenses out before removing make-up.

-In general, contact lenses should be removed before applying eye drops, ointments or gels into the eye, as the medications and preservatives they contain may be absorbed into the lens.
+In general, contact lenses should be removed before applying eye drops, ointments or gels into the eye, as the medicines and preservatives they contain may be absorbed into the lens.
 The only exceptions are when using lens wetting agents or when directed by your eye care professional.
 You should always check with your optometrist or pharmacist to ensure that the drops are compatible with the lens.

 In general, you should use your normal wetting solution, or artificial tears, for lubrication.
 However, even artificial tears may cause some lens wearers initial discomfort if they are not ideally suited to the type of lens being worn.
 If you are experiencing problems with dry eyes, speak with your pharmacist who will be able to recommend a suitable lubricant.
 Contact an optometrist if there is any unusual or ongoing irritation, redness or pain, or if you are having problems with your eyesight.